microsoft/verona/docs/internal/expressions.md

 The lifetime of variables is either automatic, when allocated on the stack, or determined by their regions' semantics, when allocated on the heap.

-All new objects are allocated in some region of the heap, made explicit by their declarations.
+All new objects are allocated in some region, made explicit by their declarations.
 There isn't yet consensus no the syntax of declaring region types, but it will be required for new regions.
 Other variables can be allocated on the same region as a previously declared one with the keyword `in`.